neu-se/CS4530-Fall-2024/Activities/Module13 Activity.md

    * Add your MongoDB connection string as a config var:
      ```
      Key: MONGODB_URI
-     Value: <your MongoDB connection string>
+     Value: <Your MongoDB connection string>

      Key: PORT
      Value: 8000